jondashkyle/dropout-app/readme.md

 <h1 align="center">dropout-beaker</h1>

-dropout of the centralized web and drop into beaker
+Dropout of the centralized web and drop into Beaker Browser, a p2p web browser.
+This is an interface for using `dropout` within Beaker.
+It uses a self-deployable microservice ([`dropout-service`](https://github.com/jondashkyle/dropout-service)) to scrape pages and return the results to Beaker.

 ## customizing